Why you can trust Tom's Guide

 I've always been a fan of Razer's MMO-focused Naga mice, even though I've never really used them much after reviewing them.
-That might change with the Razer Naga Trinity ($100). a mouse that's just as good for World of Warcraft diehards as it is for people looking for everyday productivity.
+That might change with the Razer Naga Trinity ($100), a best gaming mouse selection that's just as good for World of Warcraft diehards as it is for people looking for everyday productivity.

 The only major problem with the Razer Naga (in either its original or hex flavors) was the sheer number of buttons.
 Having seven (or 12) thumb buttons could be useful in Final Fantasy XIV, sure, but it wasn't so great for The Witcher 3 — or Google Chrome, for that matter.
 The Naga Trinity solves this problem neatly by offering three distinct side panels: the traditional 12-button layout, the circular hex layout and a simple two-button layout, similar to what you'd find on Razer's popular DeathAdder.